padpadpadpad/bartlett_et_al_2022_human_pathogens/README.md

 ### Specifically in R

 - The whole list with higher taxonomy can be downloaded using the code `rio::import(https://github.com/padpadpadpad/bartlett_et_al_2022_human_pathogens/raw/master/data/bacteria_human_pathogens.xlsx, sheet = 'Full List', range = 'A1:J1514')`.
 Other methods to download other parts of the Excel spreadsheet directly in R can be found [here](https://github.com/padpadpadpad/bartlett_et_al_2022_human_pathogens/blob/master/analyses/human_pathogen_tables.pdf)

+## Reproducing figures in the manuscript

+- Examples on how to access each sheet of the dataset through R are available [here](https://htmlpreview.github.io/?https://github.com/padpadpadpad/bartlett_et_al_2022_human_pathogens/blob/master/analyses/human_pathogen_tables.html).
+- Figure 2, 3 and Table 1 can be recreated from the workthrough [here](https://htmlpreview.github.io/?https://github.com/padpadpadpad/bartlett_et_al_2022_human_pathogens/blob/master/analyses/pathogens_across_taxa.html).
+- The code to visualise the phylogenetic distribution of pathogens and the estimation of phylogenetic signal can be seen [here](https://htmlpreview.github.io/?https://github.com/padpadpadpad/bartlett_et_al_2022_human_pathogens/blob/master/analyses/pathogens_phylogeny.html).